 Q: What is the Sheriff’s Department E-mail address?

 A: Our E-mail address is email@example.com.
 Your mail will then be forwarded to the proper person.
 This site is not monitored 24 hours a day.

 Q: How do I obtain a copy of an accident or incident report?

 A: If the report was taken by a county office, it will be on file at the jail.
 You may come to the Sheriff’s Office or the front desk at the jail.
 There will be $10.00 charged for each report.
 You may only obtain reports Monday through Friday from 8:00 AM to 4:00PM.
-If your report was taken by a city officer, apply at the police dept. there.
-If it was taken by an Arkansas State Police Officer, you must obtain your report from troop headquarters, 870 523-2701.
-They also charge $10.00.
+If the report was taken by a City Officer, you must obtain the report from that Police Department.
+If the report was taken by an Arkansas State Police Officer, you must obtain your report from Troop Headquarters.
+The State Police can be contacted at (870) 523-2701.
+They also charge $10.00 for each report.

 Q: I received a traffic ticket, where can I pay it?

-A: You may pay it at the District Court Clerk’s Office next door to the Sharp County Jail, Monday through Friday, 8:00 AM to 4:00 PM, or you may mail it to the District Court Clerk at P. O. Box 2, Ash Flat, AR 72513 or to the Sharp County Sheriff’s Office.
-You may pay by cash at the office or mail a check or money order.
+A: You may pay any ticket at the District Court Clerk’s Office located next to the Sharp County Jail.
+All tickets must be paid Monday - Friday between 8:00 AM and 4:00 PM.
+You may mail the payment to the District Court Clerk at P. O. Box 2 Ash Flat, AR.
+72513 You may pay by cash at the office or mail a check or money order.
 Be sure to list your ticket number or return your copy with payment.

-Q: Is there a phone number I can call for road conditions, especially during winter or bad weather?
+Q: Is there a phone number I can call for road conditions during winter or bad weather?